ekamperi/ekamperi.github.io/_posts/2020-12-01-mandelbrot-set-one-liner.md

 {% endraw %}
 {% endhighlight %}

-However, we would like to accumulate the intermediate results so that we can count their size to check if we have reached the maximum number of iterations.
+However, we would like to accumulate the intermediate results so that we can count them and check if we have reached the maximum number of iterations.
 Therefore, we would need something like:

 {% highlight mathematica %}
 {% raw %}